ZeroAurora/ZeroAurora/README.md

 - I love libre softwares, but I don't hate proprietary softwares.
 - I'm always raising questions but never code.
-- I want to keep myself free from current situations of developers in China (including but not limited to [996 working schedule](https://996.icu/#/en_US)) but I don't know *how*.
+- I want to keep myself free from current situations of developers in China (including but not limited to [the 996 working schedule](https://996.icu/#/en_US)) but I don't know *how*.
 - Most of the time, I have to use a dictionary when writing English articles.
 - Ask me anything [here](https://github.com/ZeroAurora/ZeroAurora/issues).